dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   them.

-- (3) They retain the posture to lash back in many more ways than their adversaries or pawns feel comfortable engaging. adverseries and pawns have little confidence that they can resist without suffering reprisal that yields a net loss to their interests.
+- (3) They retain the posture to lash back in many more ways than their adversaries or pawns feel comfortable engaging.
+Adverseries and pawns have little confidence that they can resist without suffering reprisal that yields a net loss to their interests.